The short answer to the question is yes. But you’re not here for the short answer – find out what science says has to

-– (D-AA) – Suggested to be an effective testosterone booster as a naturally occurring amino acid that acts as a messenger in your body, signaling the brain and the testes to function correctly.
+– (D-AA) – Suggested being an effective testosterone booster as a naturally occurring amino acid that acts as a messenger in your body, signaling the brain and the testes to function correctly.

 According to one study, scientists observed a 42 percent increase in testosterone levels in subjects that were given roughly 3 grams of D-AA for 12 days.